vtexdocs/known-issues/docs/en/known-issues/Catalog/an-item-with-the-same-key-has-already-been-added-key-description.md

 ---
-title: "'An item with the same key has already been added.
-Key: description'"
+title: 'An item with the same key has already been added.
+Key: description'
 id: 5eGfoHuVu83bqGvSOvDF5z
 status: PUBLISHED
 createdAt: 2024-08-20T14:40:23.496Z